-Medtronic Quick-Set Infusion Sets are supposed to deliver insulin to the body without the user needing to actively do anything.
+Medtronic Quick-Set Infusion Sets are intended to deliver insulin to the body without the user needing to actively do anything.
 They are supposed to make managing insulin levels easier and more convenient.

-It was, for this reason, users were unaware there was a problem with their set until complications arose.
+Because insulin pumps are automatic, many users were unaware there was a problem with their set until complications arose.
 When a malfunction occurred, the infusion set was giving them too much or too little insulin and users may not have realized it until their bodies began to react.

-These inaccurate doses of insulin triggered hyper- and hypoglycemia in some users, either of which can result in serious medical injury or may be fatal.
+These inaccurate doses of insulin triggered episodes of hyperglycemia or hypoglycemia in some users, either of which can result in serious medical injury or may be fatal.

 MiniMed Infusion Sets Were the Subject of a Recall in 2017 Due to Problems with Insulin Delivery

-According to the manufacturer of MiniMed Infusion Sets, the September 2017 recall was issued because the vent on the set could become clogged or blocked during the filling or priming of the tube with medication.
-These clogs caused the meter to misread a patient’s need for insulin and not deliver the appropriate dosage, but users were unaware this was happening until a health problem arose.
+According to Medtronic, the manufacturer of MiniMed Infusion Sets, the September 2017 recall was issued because the vent on the set could become clogged or blocked during the filling or priming of the tube.
+This blockage may cause the meter to misread a patient’s need for insulin and not deliver the appropriate dosage or deliver the wrong dosage.

 How Do I Know My Medtronic Infusion Set Might Have Malfunctioned?

-In many cases, users of the Medtronic Infusion Set had no idea there was a problem with their device until they began to experience problems related to their insulin levels.
+In many cases, users of the Medtronic MiniMed Infusion Set had no idea there was a problem with their device until they began to experience problems related to their insulin levels.

 Symptoms of hypoglycemia may include: